 Save your money, like all your money.
 Save as much as possible for your down payment, closing costs, and items you will need after moving in.
 The moving process costs money, and you will inevitably need supplies, furnishings or the ability to call someone to come trim the trees.
 Now is the time to be frugal with all your spending, and stock pile away what you can for your move.

 Make sure you are emotionally ready as well.
 Owning a home is a huge commitment, and can be quite the shock if you’ve only rented in the past.
 You will be tied to this property and immediately responsible for all things related to it.
 Make sure this is really what you want at this juncture of your life!
-That said, don’t let fear keep you from getting into real estate!
+So if instead of buyind land in NC, you are completely ready to buy your house, don’t let fear keep you from getting into real estate!
 Most millionaires have made their money by starting with one, single investment!

 Working With A Lender